koulakis/tennis-deep-reinforcement-learning/README.md

 # Tennis
 ## Introduction
 This is a solution for the third project of the [Udacity deep reinforcement learning course](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
-It includes scripts for training on both agents with a single SAC (Soft Actor Critique) algorithm and running it in a simulation environment.
+It includes scripts for training on both agents with a single SAC (Soft Actor Critic) algorithm and running it in a simulation environment.
 The models were trained using the [Stable Baselines3 project](https://stable-baselines3.readthedocs.io/en/master/#).

 ## Example agents